andreirtaylor/BoardGameTracking/Objects.md

 {
     	_id: "adfadsf3234adfsafdafsdf" // this is assigned by mongo
     	startMoney:50, //ammount of money that a game defaults to
-    	templateName: "PowerGrid", //display name of the game that is currently being played capitilized according to the game search : "POWERGRID" // case insensitive search for the game
+    	templateName: "PowerGrid", //display name of the game, case sensitive search : "POWERGRID" // case insensitive search for the game
     	maxPlayers: 2, // maximum number of players
     	minPlayers: 3, // minimum number of players